AgileSystemsTechnology/StudentManager.Docs/docs/People/finding-people.md

 -   Click on the **search** input box
 -   Type in the first three characters or more of their ID number, First Name, Last Name or Student/Employee Code
 -   Click on Search
--   In line with your search results, click on **View** found on the right hand side of your screen to preview the student or staff profile
+-   In line with your search results, click on **View** found on the right-hand side of your screen to view the student or staff profile

 [![](https://studentmanager.blob.core.windows.net/resources/d5068876-79c5-458a-aa92-1ab25ba80b74.png)](https://studentmanager.blob.core.windows.net/resources/d5068876-79c5-458a-aa92-1ab25ba80b74.png)